awslabs/aws-lambda-redshift-loader/README.md

 also need a local instance of Node.js and to install dependencies using the following
 command:

-`cd amazon-lambda-redshift-loader && npm install`
+`cd aws-lambda-redshift-loader && npm install`

 Next, run the setup.js script by entering ‘node setup.js’, which will ask a series of questions about how the load should be done.
 Please note that the Database Password,